List of For Better or Worse (TV series) episodes

-For Better or Worse is an American comedy-drama series created and produced by playwright/director/producer Tyler Perry.
+For Better or Worse is an American situational comedy-drama series created and produced by playwright/director/producer Tyler Perry.
 The series is based on Perry's 2007 film Why Did I Get Married? and its 2010 sequel Why Did I Get Married Too?
 It premiered on TBS on November 25, 2011.
 Led by the comical, over-the-top antics of Marcus and Angela Williams, the ensemble follows three couples: Marcus and Angela, Joseph and Leslie, and Richard and Keisha, who are at various stages of their relationships, as they go through the ups-and-downs of married life and dating.